-Strong Customer Authentication (SCA), a new rule coming into effect on September 14, 2019 as part of PSD2 regulation in Europe, will require changes to how your customers authenticate online payments.
-Card payments will require a different user experience, namely 3D Secure, in order to meet SCA requirements.
+Strong Customer Authentication (SCA), a rule in effect as of September 14, 2019, as part of PSD2 regulation in Europe, requires changes to how your European customers authenticate online payments.
+Card payments require a different user experience, namely 3D Secure, in order to meet SCA requirements.
 Transactions that don’t follow the new authentication guidelines may be declined by your customers’ banks.

 - Determine if your business is impacted

-- Decide which one of our new SCA-ready products is right for your business
+- Decide which one of the SCA-ready products is right for your business

-- Make changes before September 14, 2019 to avoid declined payments
+- Make changes now to avoid declined payments

 Impacted businesses and payments

-Use Stripe’s new Checkout, a pre-built, Stripe-hosted checkout flow that automatically handles SCA requirements for you.
+Accept card payments with the Payment Intents API and Stripe’s new version of Checkout—a prebuilt, Stripe-hosted checkout flow that automatically handles SCA requirements for you.
 Checkout is customizable and lets you accept payments for one-time purchases and subscriptions on your website.

 Save a card for later reuse with Stripe’s new Payment Intents and Setup Intents APIs.
 You can also use Checkout—a prebuilt, Stripe-hosted checkout flow—to automatically handle SCA requirements, or use Stripe Billing to handle SCA for subscription models.